-15. Head of Human Resources and Organisational Development
+15. Head of People and Organisational Change

-The Head of HR and OD will be responsible for the retention of the statutory list of politically restricted posts under the Local Government and Housing Act 1989 and the making of any subsequent modification to the list.
-The Head of HR and OD will be responsible for the Proper Officer functions referred to in the Employment Procedure Rules in Part D Section 7 of this Constitution and relating to the appointment and dismissal of chief officers and deputy chief officers.
-The Head of HR and OD will be responsible for ensuring that the Council fulfils its commitment as an employer in respect of the Ministry of Defence Armed Forces Employer Recognition Scheme.
+The Head of People and Organisational Change will be responsible for the retention of the statutory list of politically restricted posts under the Local Government and Housing Act 1989 and the making of any subsequent modification to the list.
+The Head of Head of People and Organisational Change will be responsible for the Proper Officer functions referred to in the Employment Procedure Rules in Part D Section 7 of this Constitution and relating to the appointment and dismissal of chief officers and deputy chief officers.